rpmuller/ePubs/WP1.md

-The complete answer, as regards propositions in which the word "ten" occurs, is that, when these propositions are correctly analysed, they are found to contain no constituent corresponding to the word "ten."
+The complete answer, as regards propositions in which the word "ten" occurs, is that, when these propositions are correctly analyzed, they are found to contain no constituent corresponding to the word "ten."
 To explain this in the case of such a large number as ten would be complicated; let us, therefore, substitute "I have two hands."
 This means: